harshitgupta2/ExpenseTracker/README.md

 ## Project Description:

     The Expense Management System is a web-based application designed to assist users in tracking and managing their daily expenses.
-This system is built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) to create a scalable, responsive, and user-friendly application.
+This system is built using the MERN stack (MongoDB, Express.js, React.js, and Node.js) to create a scalable, and user-friendly application.

 ## Objectives: